 - P0301 & P0302 & P0303 & P0304 etc. Several misfire codes

-If you can’t find any intake leaks, the next step is to start researching about the air-fuel mixture related trouble code.
-You could use Google to find the possible causes and solutions to this trouble codes or you can ask us at our homepage
+If you can’t find any intake leaks, the next step is to start researching the air-fuel mixture related trouble code.
+You could use Google to find the possible causes and solutions to this trouble codes, or you can ask us at our homepage

 Case 2: You get a trouble code on a specific cylinder over and over after you clear the memory

-If you are getting a trouble code on a specific cylinder all the time or just trouble codes without another related trouble code, you could continue this guide.
-This problem is much easier to fix and I will talk more about it in the next step.
+If you are getting a trouble code on a particular cylinder all the time or just trouble codes without another related trouble code, you could continue this guide.
+This problem is much easier to fix, and I will talk more about it in the next step.

 3. Check the ignition

 Now it’s time to start to check the ignition.
-Because in the most cases the problem is caused by a failing ignition, that’s the step we are going to start with.
+Because in most cases the problem is caused by a failing ignition, that’s the step we are going, to begin with.
 If you have an older car with distributor ignition.
 Always start by checking inside the distributor, it’s very common that the distributor is worn out.

 Now when you know for sure which cylinder the car is not running on.
 You could try to move the ignition coil/ignition cables between two cylinders.
 If the problem is moving to the other cylinder by doing the same procedure as above when you are unplugging the coils, then you have found the problem.
 Replace the ignition coil or ignition cable

 If the problem is still on the same cylinder, you could do the same with the spark plugs.
 Move the spark plugs between two cylinders and see if the problem is moving.
 If the problem is moving, Replace the spark plugs.
-Now if you have tried to move the spark plugs and coils between the cylinders but the problem are still there in the same cylinder, you have to check if you have spark, I would recommend this video for this:
+Now if you have tried to move the spark plugs and coils between the cylinders but the problem are still there in the same cylinder, you have to check if you have spark.

-If you don’t have any spark on that even if you are moving coils and spark plugs between the cylinders, you have to get a wiring diagram for your engine to start to check if you have power and ground etc to your coil.
+If you don’t have any spark on that even if you are moving coils and spark plugs between the cylinders, you have to get a wiring diagram for your engine to start to check if you have power and ground etc. to your coil.
 This step is more complicated and I will not write about it here.
-If you have any questions ask us

 If your spark is OK, but the engine is not running on that cylinder, go to the next step.